-Music aside though, book writer David Stern has also created a wonderfully simple vessel in which to hold Schwartz’s “new” songs.
-Sentimental without becoming soppy, it tells the story of empty-nesters Dan and Sue who after years together have found themselves drifting apart.
-As Sue prepares to leave the duo discovers a horde of photographs that tell their story with act one telling how they came together and act two, how they drifted apart.
-As the two pull various photos from different times in their lives, the photos come to life in the guise of two earlier versions of their selves: Daniel and Susan and Danny and Susie
+Music aside, though, book writer David Stern has also created a wonderfully simple vessel to hold Schwartz’s “new” songs.
+Sentimental without becoming soppy, it tells the story of empty-nesters Dan and Sue who, after years together, have found themselves drifting apart.
+As Sue prepares to leave, the duo discovers a horde of photographs that tell their story, with act one telling how they came together and act two, how they drifted apart.
+As the two pull various photos from different times in their lives, the photos come to life in the guise of two earlier versions of their selves: Daniel and Susan and Danny and Susie.

-While not the best singers of the night, Stephen Aberle and Annabel Kershaw as the older couple have both a chemistry and believability that helps to sell this sometimes very emotional story.
-With the four musical powerhouses that support them (Warren Kimmel, Joceyln Gauthier, Daniel Johnston and Anna Kuman) as their younger selves, their combined skills are very satisfying.
+While not the best singers of the night, Stephen Aberle and Annabel Kershaw, as the older couple, have both a chemistry and believability that helps sell this sometimes very emotional story.
+Their combined skills are very satisfying, with the four musical powerhouses that support them (Warren Kimmel, Joceyln Gauthier, Daniel Johnston and Anna Kuman) as their younger selves.

 And while Kimmel, Gauthier, Johnston and Kuman are superb singers (wait until you hear the wonderful “Lion Tamer” from The Magic Show in act one and “All Good Gifts” from Godspell in act two), it is Chris McGregor’s direction and the skills of his actors that ultimately brings this show to life.

-Snapshots: A Musical Scrapbook .
+Snapshots: A Musical Scrapbook.
 Music and lyrics by Stephen Schwartz.
 Book by David Stern.
 Conceived by Michael Scheman and David Stern.
 Directed by Michael McGregor.
 A Snapshots Collective presentation in association with Theatre Bagger Arts Society.
 On stage at Studio 1398 (1398 Cartwright St, Granville Island) until November 8.
-Visit http://snapshotscollective.com for tickets and information.
+Visit https://snapshotscollective.com for tickets and information.